 - Title V septic inspection if no town sewer

 - Hiring a Real Estate attorney for contract review or closing attendance

 - Smoke detector/carbon monoxide inspection

 - Hiring a professional moving company

-- Miscellaneous HUD settlement charges including recording fees, wiring/courier charges and mortgage discharges.
+- Miscellaneous HUD settlement charges including recording fees, wiring/courier charges, and mortgage discharges.

 Considering selling your Massachusetts home?
 Check out these Real Estate articles below.
-If you are also going to be buying a home make sure you don't forget the Massachusetts home buying costs.
+If you are also going to be buying a home, make sure you don't forget the Massachusetts home buying costs.
 This guide will take you through from start to finish carefully explaining all of the expenditures you will make as a buyer when purchasing a home.
 Some of these expenses are optional while others are a standard part of a real estate transaction.

 Are Zillow home value estimates accurate?
-If you are going to be selling your home do not under any circumstances believe for a minute that a Zillow estimate of value or "zestimate" as they call it is an accurate evaluation of your homes real value.
+If you are going to be selling your home, do not under any circumstances believe for a minute that a Zillow estimate of value or "Zestimate" as they call it is an accurate evaluation of your homes real value.

-Real Estate Interview Questions for Realtors Asking great real estate interview questions is a key component to picking an excellent Realtor.
+Real Estate Interview Questions for Realtors Asking great real estate interview questions is a crucial component to picking an excellent Realtor.
 Make sure you take the time to ask the right questions when you are selling your Massachusetts home.

 Servicing Real Estate sales in the following towns in Metrowest Massachusetts: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.